 Lindy Center for Civic Engagement

-Drexel University’s vision as a comprehensive and progressive urban university with a deep commitment to civic engagement comes to life through the Lindy Center for Civic Engagement.
-The Lindy Center plays a crucial role in fulfilling the University’s goal to become one of the most civically engaged universities in the country and to improve the lives of those living in the University City community.
+Drexel University’s vision as a comprehensive and progressive university with a deep commitment to civic engagement comes to life through the Lindy Center for Civic Engagement.
+The Lindy Center plays a crucial role in fulfilling the University’s goals of becoming the most civically engaged university in the country and improving the lives of those living in the University City community.

-Thanks to its endowment by Philip B. Lindy, the Center has established the following programs:
+Thanks to its endowment by Philip B. Lindy, the center has established the following programs:

 CIVC 101 is a First-Year Civic Engagement Course designed to help students develop skills as active participants in a pluralistic, democratic society through direct service, education, and reflection opportunities.
 This one-credit course covers key concepts and frameworks for understanding civic engagement, including models of civic life through America's history; critiques of philanthropy, volunteerism, community service, public service and political activism; university-community relations; and public service leadership.

 The Lindy Scholars Program matches 75 Drexel students with 225 middle school students in sixth through eigth grade for after-school tutoring and mentoring sessions with the goal of enhancing their education and helping them realize their full potential.
 The program engages parents through family workshops and supports teachers through professional development activities.
 The Lindy Center collaborates with Drexel’s School of Education and the Alain Locke, Martha Washington, and Morton McMichael schools in West Philadelphia.

 The Lindy Center offers a Certificate in Civic Engagement to provide Drexel students with the intellectual grounding to be active participants on issues of public concern in their communities.
 Drexel is one of a small but growing number of colleges and universities across the country to establish an academic civic engagement program.
 Students pursuing the certificate will take courses in active citizenship, university-community partnerships and civic engagement leadership, among other innovative topics.